Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/nine-lives-math-meows/rules/_index.md

 But what if you can't play a card?

-Before taking your turn, you _may_ **wager a life**.
+Before taking your turn, you _may_ **wager a life** (as often as you like).

 * Place your top Life Card before you.
 * Draw 1 card from the deck.
-* And you're allowed to play multiple cards (a "stack") this round.
+* And you're allowed to play multiple cards (a "stack") this turn.

 If you play a stack, the individual cards don't matter, only its **total**! _Add_ or _subtract_ the numbers on the cards---however you want---to get its final number.
 It can't be outside of the range 1 through 9.

 All other rules remain.
+* For each card that matches suit with a card in the neighbor column, draw 2 cards.
-(The final number of your stack can't already be on the table; draw 2 cards for every neighbor card with a matching suit.)
+* The _total_ number of your stack can't already be on the table.
+(But the individual cards may be anything.)

 @TODO: IMAGE EXAMPLE => Show playing a stack (cards underneath each other)